Ábalos resigns his seat as a member of parliament in Congress

 MadridJosé Luis Ábalos had resisted throughout the investigation and even after the Supreme Court had already decided to send him to trial for one branch of the alleged corruption scheme—the mask contracts during the pandemic.
 Finally, the former Minister of Transport has resigned his seat in Congress.
 He announced this on Wednesday through an account that publishes messages on his behalf. Ábalos justified his decision by stating that just over a week ago, the Supreme Court rejected his appeal against the decision to send him to pretrial detention.
 Faced with the high court's decision to keep him incarcerated, and with no options for release in the short term, Ábalos concluded that he "cannot hold the seat."
 The former deputy also argued that "all his activity" is now focused on "exercising his right to defense and proving his innocence."

-Thus, Ábalos has submitted a written statement to the Speaker of the Lower House announcing his decision to resign his seat as a deputy for Valencia.
-Although the former third-ranking Socialist Party member was no longer a PSOE deputy—having joined the mixed group when the scandal broke—the move will mean that the Socialist parliamentary group will regain the seat it had temporarily lost, bringing its total back to 121.
-For Ábalos, the decision will not change his current situation.
-Since his indictment in the mask case was upheld, he has not received his salary nor has he been able to exercise his right to vote—his imprisonment had suspended him as a deputy.
-For the PSOE, however, regaining a deputy will make it easier to secure a majority in close votes that require only a simple majority rather than an absolute majority.
+Thus, Ábalos has submitted a written statement to the lower house of parliament announcing his decision to resign his seat as a deputy for Valencia – after having served for seven terms.
+"I can proudly say that it has been an exciting responsibility," the now former parliamentarian, who is facing charges of organized crime, embezzlement, bribery, and influence peddling – stated in an interview with X. The Anti-Corruption Prosecutor's Office is seeking a 24-year prison sentence for him.
+Although the former number three of the Socialist Party was no longer a PSOE deputy – having joined the mixed group when the scandal broke – the move will mean that the Socialist parliamentary group will regain the seat it had temporarily lost, bringing its total back to 121.
+In practical terms for Ábalos, the decision will not significantly alter his current situation.
+Since his indictment in the mask case became final, he has not received his salary nor has he been able to exercise his right to vote – his imprisonment had suspended him as a deputy.
+For the PSOE, on the other hand, regaining a deputy will mean that it will have an easier time surviving close votes that do not require an absolute majority but a simple majority.